 A great number of regulations require that your critical data transfers are protected, such as PCI-DSS, SOX, HIPAA, FISMA, FIPS.
 Learn more about regulations here.

-Who is Tectia z/OS for?
+Who is Tectia SSH Server for z/OS for?

 - Need to comply with regulations, such as PCI-DSS or FIPS, like US Federal agencies, large financial institutions, credit card companies, retailers, insurance companies, etc.

 - Require massive file transfers and mainframe CPU processing power

 - Want mainframe security to mitigate risk from unauthorized use

 - Need seamless transition from FTP to SFTP

 - ISPF application for installation and configuration